ameba-proteus/proteus-cluster/README.md

 - worker
  - number of workers to run [number of CPUs]
 - pid
- - process id file [/tmp/proteus-cluster.pid]
+ - process id file
 - exec
  - startup JS file for workers [__filename]
+- args
+ - arguments to be sent when calling startup JS file (array)
 - disconnectTimeout
- - timeout milliseconds for worker to wait for graceful shutdown [120000]
+ - timeout milliseconds for worker to wait for graceful shutdown [10000]
 - maxForkCount
  - max fork count for worker (in case of endless restart) [100]
+- api
-- args
+ - listen
- - arguments for worker (array)
+  - hostname to accept connections for web-based API
+ - port
+  - port to accept connections for web-based API [8111]

 ## start cluster